Off-Road Discovery Off-Road Discovery

 Cross Axle Situation at Maximum Articulation

-Front wheel off the terrain and opposing rear wheel also off the terrain
+Front wheel off the terrain and opposing rear wheel also off the terrain.

 Overland driving fundamentals - Geometric limitations

-Front and opposing rear wheels off the terrain
+Front and opposing rear wheels off the terrain.

 Navigating the terrain